re0711/web1/README.md

 ## Quick Start
 1.Create a MySQL database and import 'sql/bbs.sql'.
 2.Edit file:'bbs1/config/jdbc.properties'.
-3.Open your brower and visit: http://localhost:8080/bbs1/index.action or http://localhost:8080/bbs1/admin/index.action (PS: The second URL is for forum adminstrator and it haven't been internationlized.)
+3.Open your brower and visit: http://localhost:8080/bbs1/index.action or http://localhost:8080/bbs1/admin/index.action (PS: The second URL is for forum adminstrator and it hasn't been internationlized.)

 ## Screenshorts